youmebangbang/TTS-dataset-tools/README.md

 Using the older version of dearpygui at the momement, I will migrate eventually.

 # Windows Setup
-pip install numpy
+pip install numpy --user

-pip install pydub
+pip install pydub --user

-pip install dearpygui==0.6.415
+pip install dearpygui==0.6.415 --user

-pip install google-cloud-speech
+pip install google-cloud-speech --user

-pip install google-cloud-storage
+pip install google-cloud-storage --user

-pip install simpleaudio
+pip install simpleaudio --user

-pip install sox
+pip install sox --user

 # Linux Setup
 Linux environment is recommended for Aeneas option, in windows aeneas will not be able to make longer cuts due to memory issues.